Keegan-ai/300dtd-SnowPlaner-website-project/docs/0-requirements.md

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
 The consideration that i will have to take is what to make for the end user and what my end user wants.
 It will impact the concepts of my website because it will limit me on what the website would look like.

 ## Aesthetic Implications of Digital Technologies

-Replace this text with a clear explanation of what the implication means.
+The aesthetic implications of digital technologies refer to how the visual appearance and overall design of a system affect the user’s experience.
+This includes elements such as layout, color scheme, typography, images, and how information is presented on screen.

 ### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.
+This implication is relevant to my project because the look and feel of the system directly affect how users perceive and engage with it.
+A clear and attractive design helps users navigate the website easily and encourages them to return.

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+Moving forward, I will need to carefully consider the visual design choices I make to ensure they support usability and accessibility.
+This includes selecting colors that provide good contrast, choosing simple and clean layouts, and making sure the interface looks good.